semantic-release/semantic-release/docs/support/FAQ.md

 However, if you are choosing to follow this path because you can't use the official npm registry and don't want to manage your own registry, consider [publishing to GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) instead.

-## Should I commit changes to a `CHANGELOG.md` to my repository during a release?
+## Should release notes be committed to a `CHANGELOG.md` in my repository during a release?

 [`@semantic-release/changelog`](https://github.com/semantic-release/changelog) can be used to add release notes to a `CHANGELOG.md` file within your repository as part of each release.
 Committing changes to a `CHANGELOG.md` or similar file introduces the same [complexities](#making-commits-during-the-release-process-adds-significant-complexity) as committing an updated version within a `package.json` file.